Central government funding for the other duties of the counties

 - organisation and development of regional joint services.

-Additionally, counties could manage the regional development and organisation of transport services as well as the planning and organisation of public passenger services including related state-aid duties excluding the operations in the operating areas of municipal and regional authorities and the planning and organisation of transport in these areas as well as rail transport.
+Additionally, counties could manage the regional development and organisation of transport services as well as the planning and organisation of public passenger services including related state-aid duties excluding the operations in the operating areas of municipal and regional authorities and the planning and organisation of transport in these areas.

 Counties could also manage the planning and organisation of transport services in the archipelago as well as international and EU affairs and contacts related to the counties’ duties.